chenrongzheng-png/weekly-report-template/README.md

   * use ![Description of the image](link to the image)
     * ![Here's the preview of the venue](/assets/images/venue.png)
 * Lists
-  * Bullet Points: add a space after * or - or + and then start your sentence
+  * Bullet Points: add a space after * or - or + and then start your sentence.
   * Ordered list: use numbers 1.
 2. 3. etc.
   * Nested Lists: start a new line with two more spaces and use - or *
   * To-do lists: Preface list items with a hyphen - and space followed by [ ].
 To mark a task as complete, use [x]
     * - [x] Done
       - [ ] Haven't finished yet

-### Lines & Spaces
-* Leave one blank line after each section to keep the report easy to read on GitHub.
-* Make sure to start another numbered line after each complete sentence, to make it easy to keep track of the lines. (by returning or entering to a new line after each sentence, or adding a backlash \ after each complete sentence)
-* Period after every sentence.

-### Others
-* Names in Initials
+* Emoji: use a colon : and the name of your emoji, typing the colon and a letter will pull up a list of recommended emojis.
+* Footnotes: [^1] after the content, and then start a new line, add your notes after [^1]:
+  * This is a chocolate [^1].
+    [^1]: It's a milk chocolate.
+* Alerts:use a special blockquote line specifying the alert type, followed by the alert information in a standard blockquote.
-* Be
+  * > [!NOTE]
+    > Useful information that users should know, even when skimming content.
+    > [!TIP]
+    > Helpful advice for doing things better or more easily.
+  * and there are also [!IMPORTANT] [!WARNING] [!CAUTION]
+* Ignoring the github markdown formattings: use a backlash \ before the markdown character.
+* This syntax legend is adapted from (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#ignoring-markdown-formatting); credit to the original source 👍.